Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Introduction

 The 2023/2024 cycle (KK24) marked the fourth iteration of the \textit{Kultur Komitee} process, involving 37 randomly selected citizens.
 Invitations were distributed via the city’s postal service to ensure diverse participation, with 300 invitations sent and 37 accepted.
 The process began with a kick-off event in September 2023 where committee members developed shared goals and evaluation criteria.
 An open call for proposals followed, resulting in 134 submissions, which were refined into 56 shortlisted projects for deliberation.
 In March 2024, participants reviewed these projects individually via approval voting on an online platform, ensuring a streamlined deliberation process while capturing individual preferences.
 Finally, on 13 April 2024, the committee met in Winterthur to finalise funding decisions using the Human-in-the-Loop \textit{Method of Equal Shares} (MES) combined with in-person deliberations.
 CHF 381,500 was ultimately awarded to selected projects.
 This paper focuses on the later stage of the process involving online voting and the final in-person deliberation.

 Out of the 37 participants involved in the process, 35 attended the final deliberative workshop (\(N = 35\)), with a mean age of 41.2 years, ranging from 20 to 82.
 The gender distribution consisted of 13 males and 22 females.
 Most participants were born in Switzerland, while 8 were from outside Switzerland.
 By the end of the process, 35 projects were funded, receiving grants ranging from CHF 2,500 to CHF 30,000, totalling CHF 381,500.
 During the process of Human-in-the-loop MES, it was decided that 50\% of the budget would be used for MES calculation, and the other half would be allocated with deliberation.
 Eventually, 18 projects were selected using MES, and 17 projects through deliberation.
 KK24 serves as a model for integrating participatory and deliberative practices in resource allocation.
+The authors were invited to implement the MES calculation and co-design the process with the organising committee.
 For more details, we refer to the KK24 factsheet \footnote{https://kulturkomitee.win/media/digital\_kk23\_24\_factsheet.pdf}.